mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-advanced-css.md

 ## --dds-grid- Row Grid Layout calculations

-The following image intends to indicate the four values used in the global Variables to define the *Grid* for any of the *Rows*:
+The following image shows the four values used in the global Variables to define the *Grid* for any of the *Rows* in a Display Page record:

 ![Grid var calculations](images/expo-grid-rows-vars-calc.png/)